 The CA designation required an undergraduate degree in accounting plus three years of training in a designated accounting firm.
 To receive final certification students were required to pass a very challenging three-day exam known as the Uniform Final Evaluation.
 The CA designation is highly recognized internationally.

 CGA (Certified General Accountant)

-CGA certification required an undergraduate degree (any discipline), two or more years of CGA-related courses, an entrance exam and two to three years of business experience at the managerial level.
-One of the advantages to obtaining a CGA was the flexibility - students could complete the program while employed.
+CGA certification required an undergraduate degree, two or more years of CGA-related courses, an entrance exam and two to three years of business experience at the managerial level.
+One of the advantages of obtaining a CGA was the flexibility - students could complete the program while employed.